nats-io/nats-architecture-and-design/adr/ADR-47.md

 ### Cancelling

 If possible, the user should be able to cancel the request.
-This is not the sentinel.
+This is another pathway besides sentinel allowing that the dev can cancel the entire request-many arbitrarily.

 ## Disconnection